awsdocs/aws-data-exchange-user-guide/doc_source/api-permissions-ref.md

 arn:aws:dataexchange:us-east-1:123456789012:data-sets/99EXAMPLE23c7c272897cf1EXAMPLE7a/revisions/*/assets/*
 ```

 Some AWS Data Exchange actions can only be performed on the AWS Data Exchange console\.
-These actions are integrated with AWS Marketplace functionality and require the following AWS Marketplace permissions\.
+These actions are integrated with AWS Marketplace functionality\.
+The actions require the AWS Marketplace permissions shown in the following table\.

 **AWS Data Exchange console\-only actions for subscribers**